 The only significant thing I would change in the design was how I attached the EL tape on the arms.
 I will now change this to more pieces with a split at the elbow to allow better flexibility, but could have avoided the problem originally.

-This type of project can be very time consuming, especially if you are trying techniques you haven't done before- my total time investment was in the order of 150-200 ours.
-There are ways this could have been reduced, but if you are starting from scratch, you will need to devote quite a lot of time.
+This type of project can be very time consuming, especially if you are trying techniques you haven't done before, like I did.
+My total time investment was in the order of 150-200 hours spread across about 2 1/2 years from first starting the disk.
+There are ways this could have been reduced, particularly with familiarity with the materials and techniques, and if I didn't have lots of other projects on the go.
+However, if you are starting from scratch, you will need to devote a considerable amount of time to a costume like this, even if you have the skills and experience.

 This project was relatively expensive- the cost of the various materials, especially Plasti-dip paint and spray glue mounts up as do the electroluminescent panels- again bear this in mind before you start.